MahmudAhmed/CMSTextEditor/README.md

 * Lyra API is synced for any action that might take place in application.
 For example, if you DELETE a story in your application, it will also be deleted in Lyra.

 * Minimalist UI/UX & Optimized to fit all screen sizes.

+* Roadie inline styling.

 ## Preview/Mentions